 New slavery has two chief characteristics—it’s cheap and it’s disposable.
 Slaves today are cheaper than ever.
 In 1850, an average slave in the American South cost the equivalent of $40,000 in today’s money.
 Today a slave costs about $90 on average worldwide.
 (Source: Disposable People: New Slavery in the Global Economy.
 See all Free the Slaves books.)

 Modern slaves are not considered investments worth maintaining.
 In the 19th century it was difficult to capture slaves and transport them to the United States.
 But today, when someone in slavery gets sick or injured, they are simply dumped or killed.

 You are Connected to Slavery, and You Can Cure It

 Slavery flows into our homes, offices, and schools through many of the products we buy.
 Slaves harvest cocoa in West Africa, and it ends up in our chocolate.
 Slaves make charcoal in Brazil, which is used to run smelters that make steel for our cars.
 Many food products and raw materials are tainted by slavery—such as tomatoes, tuna, shrimp, cotton, diamonds, iron, sugar, and gold.

 We all have a role to play in bringing slavery to an end.
 Although there are more people in slavery today than ever before, slavery represents the smallest percentage of the world’s population than at any other time in history.

-There was a time when slavery was legal, and people considered it morally acceptably and economically essential.
+There was a time when slavery was legal, and people considered it morally acceptable and economically essential.
 The battle to build a global consensus that slavery is unjust and unneeded has been won.
 Now we need to finish the job by freeing those still trapped in bondage.